-Decommissioning, leak testing, installing and repairing of equipment at GDFs would be performed by a company that employs certified installers and testers.
-The cost experienced by the owner or operator of the GDFs to have work performed on their equipment would be revenue for testing companies that operate in Pennsylvania and for Pennsylvanians they employ.
-Because this proposed rulemaking would require that a person performing this type of work be a certified under proposed sections 129.61a(q) and 129.82a(e), the Department assumes that the work would be performed properly, which may reduce overall costs to GDF owners and operators over time.
+Decommissioning, installing, modification, or repairing of vapor recovery equipment at GDFs will be performed by a company that employs individuals certified to the UMX or UMI certification category.
+The costs experienced by the owner or operator of the GDFs to have work performed on their equipment will result in revenue for testing companies that operate in Pennsylvania and for Pennsylvanians they employ.
+Because this final-form rulemaking requires that a person performing this type of work be a certified under sections 129.61a(q) and 129.82a(e), the Department assumes that the work will be performed properly, which may reduce overall costs to GDF owners and operators over time.